borkdude/blog/posts/porting-cljs-project-to-squint.md

 It seems squint hits the sweet spot for a project like [clojure-mode](https://github.com/nextjournal/clojure-mode): where most of the code is JavaScript interop.
 In this blog I demonstrated to target both CLJS and squint with an existing library.
-Why choose if you can have them both.
+CLJS or squint?
+Why not both.